 - Intertrigo (facial fold skin disease)

-- Eye disease: Progressive retinal atrophy (PRA) (loss of night vision progressing to total blindness)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing)

 - The Pekingese is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.

-- Heart health scheme
+Heart health scheme.

-Ask the breeder to show you the certificates for the above tests/screening for both parents (or check the KC’s health test results finder).
+Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

-(for which there are currently no genetic or screening tests for sire or dam)
+(For which there are currently no genetic or screening tests for sire or dam)

-- Patellar luxation (dislocated kneecap)
+- Patellar luxation